In this article Author J.B. Rajkumar is sharing his experience in Implementing Automated Regression Testing in the Agile Environment.

 Each requirement has to be prioritized as follows:

 Once priories are established, the release “iterations” are planned.
 Normally, each Agile release iteration takes between 1 to 3 months to deliver.
-Customers/software folks take liberty to make too many changes to the requirements.
-Sometimes, these changes are so volatile that the iterations are bumped off.
-These changes are greater challenges in implementing Agile Automation testing process.
+Customer/software folks take the liberty to make too many changes to the requirements.

 Challenge 2: Selecting the Right Tools

-Traditional, test-last tools with record-and-playback-features force teams to wait until after the software is done.
-More over, traditional test automation tools don’t work for an Agile context because they solve traditional problems, and those are different from the challenges facing Agile Automation teams.
 Automation in the early stages of an agile project is usually very tough, but as the system grows and evolves, some aspects settle and it becomes appropriate to deploy automation.
 So the choice of testing tools becomes critical for reaping the efficiency and quality benefits of agile.

 Challenge 3: Script Development Phase

-As functionality grows with each iteration, regression testing must be performed to ensure that existing functionality has not been impacted by the introduction of new functionality in each iteration cycle.
-The scale of the regression testing grows with each sprint and ensures that this remains a manageable task the test team use the test automation for the regression suite.
+As the functionality grows with each iteration, Regression Testing must be performed to ensure that existing functionality has not been impacted by the introduction of new functionality in each iteration cycle.

 Challenge 4: Resource Management

-The Agile approach requires a mixture of testing skills, that is, test resource will be required to define unclear scenarios and test cases, conduct manual testing alongside developers, write automated regression tests and execute the automated regression packages.
-As the project progresses, specialist skills will also be required to cover further test areas that might include integration and performance testing.
-There should be an appropriate mix of domain specialist who plan and gather requirements.
-The challenging part in the Resource management is to find out test resources with multiple skills and
+The Agile approach requires a mixture of testing skills, that is, test resources will be required to define unclear scenarios and test cases, conduct Manual Testing alongside developers, write automated regression tests and execute automated regression packages.

 Challenge 5: Communication

-Good communication must exist among Automation testing team, developers, business analysts and stake holders.
-There must be highly collaborative interaction between client and the delivery teams.
 More client involvement implies more suggestions or changes from the client.
 It implies more bandwidth for communication.
-The key challenge is that the process should be able to capture and effectively implement all the changes and data integrity needs to be retained.
-In traditional testing, developers and testers are like oil and water, but in agile environment, the challenging task is that they both must work together to achieve the target.
+The key challenge is that the process should be able to capture and effectively implement all the changes and the data integrity needs to be retained.

 Challenge 6: Daily Scrum Meeting